pgherveou/gulp-awspublish/README.md

 #### Publisher.client

-The knox client object exposed to let you do other s3 operations.
+The `aws-sdk` S3 client is exposed to let you do other s3 operations.

 ### awspublish.reporter([options])